 This course is designed to provide the dancer with a more in depth study of dance technique.
 Students will be able to demonstrate a strong understanding and articulation of the basic elements of dance technique.
 Along with technical skills, this course will focus on improvisation, composition and choreography.
 Students will be exposed to multiple dance techniques such as: Ballet, Modern, Jazz and Hip-Hop.
-Students will develop the skills needed for performance, along with multiple opportunities to perform.
+Students will develop the skills needed for a performance and be provided with multiple opportunities to perform in different settings.